AuspeXeu/openvpn-status/README.md

 _(Note: The user running the server needs to have read access to the log file.)_

+## Build

+Before the application is ready to run, the frontend needs to be build.
+This is done using npm.

+``npm run build``

 ## Run

-In order to run the server you can either navigate to ``/node_modules/openvpn-status`` and run it in the foreground
+In order to run the server you can either run it in foreground

 ``node server``

-or run it like a deamon by using ``pm2`` to do so we first need to install pm2 using either locally or globally whichever you prefer.
+or run it like a deamon using ``pm2`` to do so we first need to install pm2 using either locally or globally whichever you prefer.
 For a local installation simply omit the -g flag.

 ``npm install pm2 -g``